 At Barton St Lawrence we provide the children with a challenging and engaging curriculum based on the Lancashire planning for Literacy.
 We select texts which are interesting to the children and cover a wide range of genres, authors and text types.
 The children in each year group are guided to pick through the text in detail discussing text type and features such as language choices, grammatical concepts, interesting vocabulary, etc. The children then use this knowledge and understanding as a starting point to create their own pieces of writing in a topic based theme.
 Extended writing opportunities are offered throughout the curriculum to allow the children to apply their skills in a variety of contexts, giving them the confidence to write for pleasure and with purpose.

-Guided Reading sessions occur daily in small guided groups where children focus on their reading and comprehension skills.
+Guided Reading sessions occur daily in a mix of whole class and small guided groups where children focus on their reading and comprehension skills.
 Children engage in group discussions about texts and challenge one another in both similar and mixed ability groups.
 The texts covered in guided reading sessions are often linked to the text type being covered in Literacy lessons to allow for further exploration of the genre.

 In the files section below you will find our progression grids showing how skills and understanding are built upon as children move through school.
 The statements in the documents are taken from the Lancashire planning documents and cover the National Curriculum and EYFS Statutory framework programmes of study.